CALB: History

 In 2021, half of CALB's sales went to Chinese car manufacturer GAC.
 Other customers include Changan, Leapmotor and XPeng.
 Meanwhile, CALB had spun off its military business.

 The company has doubled in size for three consecutive years, as it batteries were considered safer and cheaper than the competition.

 In October 2022, CALB raised HK$9.9 billion in an initial public offering.
+In June 2026, the US Department of Defense added CALB to a list of Chinese military-linked companies.